Summary and Schedule

 computer to use during the course, this will be your

-.
+working directory.
 You can name it anything you like but we

-recommend microscopy-ideas
+recommend microscopy-ideas.

 Download 00001_01.ome.tiff (CC BY 4.0 Licence) from the open microscopy environment pages to your working directory.